beyondplus/world-flags/README.md

 # World Flags Dropdown
-It implemented from Flag Sprites
+It can use flag icon, Flag Dropdown

 # Usage
 ## Sample Flag